Frequently Asked Questions

 NINJAM uses a unique approach: instead of trying to eliminate latency (impossible over the internet), it embraces it.
 Everyone plays along with what others recorded in the previous “interval.”

 This means there’s always a one-interval delay (typically 4-16 beats), but everyone is perfectly synchronized to the same beat.
-It’s a different way of jamming that opens up creative possibilities.

 What’s an “interval”?